1. Palm Springs

 It's so close by that you may not remember that the neighboring towns of Newport Beach and Costa Mesa are chock full of family fun, including a butterfly house at the Environmental Nature Center (open for story walks and other events), tide pools, the old-fashioned Ferris wheel at the Balboa Fun Zone, and even whale watching trips.

 Waterfalls, hikes, and ancient trees—Yosemite has it all!
 Photo by Roberta Brown

 This world-famous Yosemite National Park is a few hours away but feels more remote than it is—and gives you a chance to hike to a waterfall, see 2,000-year-old trees, and be amazed by El Capitan.

 Carlsbad is just 87 miles from Los Angeles, but worth the trip for its small-town feel, world-class golfing, strawberry picking, and, of course, the Carlsbad Flower Fields.

 22. San Diego

 As if the world-class zoo wasn't enough (and it is), San Deigo has Seaworld, Balboa Park, the possibly haunted Whaley House, and so much more.

 23. Big Bear Lake and Snow Summit

 It may seem amazing to be able to get to a legit snow-covered village in less than three hours, but Big Bear is a doable drive and worth it at any time of year for the breathtaking views.
 When the snow melts, gorgeous hiking, boating, the Big Bear Alpine Zoo, and the Alpine Slide all await.

-Never rule out a quick camping getaway—there are ample campgrounds just a short drive from downtown LA, including last minute sites in Ventura, Santa Paula, Frazier Park, and Ojai.
-We even know some campgrounds that have amazing entertainment for kids on site, like water parks, zip lines, and an observatory.
+Never rule out a quick camping getaway—there are ample campgrounds just a short drive from downtown LA, including last-minute sites in Ventura, Santa Paula, Frazier Park, and Ojai.
+We even know some campgrounds that have amazing entertainment for kids on-site, like water parks, zip lines, and an observatory.